MicrosoftDocs/customer-insights/ci-docs/data/connect-power-query.md

 ## Edit Power Query data sources

-You must be the one who created the data source to edit it.
+You must be the owner of the data flow to edit it.

 > [!NOTE]
 > It might not be possible to make changes to data sources that are currently being used in one of the app's processes (segmentation or data unification for example).